-- Non-major GPA from Office to Commercial and rezoning from C-O to C-1 on the northern approximately 1.97+/- acres of the site. - Rezoning from R1-18 PRD to S-R on the western approximately 0.67+/- acres of the site (General Plan designation will remain Suburban Neighborhoods). - Rezoning from C-O to S-R on the eastern approximately 0.89+/- acres of the site (General Plan designation will remain Office).

-The balance of the vacant property (approximately 1.48 +/- acres will remain R1-18 PRD and is not part of this request (two R1-18 PRD lots will be platted).
+- Non-major GPA from Minor Office to Neighborhood Commercial on the northern approximately 1.97+/- gross acres - Rezoning 3.53 +/- gross acres as described below: - Rezoning from C-O to C-1 on the northern approximately 1.97+/- gross acres - Rezoning from R1-18 PRD to S-R on the western approximately 0.67+/- gross acres (General Plan designation will remain Suburban Neighborhoods). - Rezoning from C-O to S-R on the eastern approximately 0.89+/- gross acres (General Plan designation will remain Minor Office). - The balance of the vacant property (approximately 1.48 +/- gross acres) will remain R1-18 PRD.
+Amended development standards are proposed for the eastern lot (Lot 2) due to the large cul-de-sac right-of-way dedication requirements.